thill/kafkacap/README.md

 ## Architecture
 * 2 or more Capture Devices write to separate Kafka Topics
-* A Deduplicator process listens to the Capture Device Topics and writes unique messages to an single Kafka Topic
+* A Deduplicator process listens to the Capture Device topics and writes unique messages to a single Kafka Topic
-* Multiple Deduplicator processes should be started with the same Kafka Consumer `group.id` for fault-tolerance
+* Multiple Deduplicator processes with the same Kafka Consumer `group.id` run to provide fault-tolerance

 TODO: Diagram